 Blogs are a tried and true way to get in front of potential customers at multiple phases in their path to purchase.
 With that said, there is no point in developing blogs with no strategic thought on the outcome.
-Creating an optimized blog goes farther than your typical page title and meta description updates.
+Creating an optimized blog goes further than your typical page title and meta description updates.

 Before diving into creating SEO-friendly blog posts, make sure you already know who it is you want to reach through your content marketing efforts, and what value you are offering to your blog readers.

 If you don’t know the answer to this, then you’re plugging away writing blogs that will never add value to your website or your business.
 To be effective, your blogs should align with your service pages and address queries at every phase of the customer journey.

 How Does Having a Blog Help with SEO?

 A consistent and strategic blogging strategy can improve your website SEO by:

 - Answering key questions that can lead your customer to purchase your product

 - Driving more traffic & boosting the authority of your service pages

 - Signaling credibility and expertise on topics related to your business to search engines